Why Use Crafts and Learning Activities to Teach?

 You don't need to be an artist to teach art to children, but you do need to:

 1. Provide as many different artistic media as possible - crayons, markers, water color paint, acrylic paint, charcoal, pastels.
-Keep a good supply of paper, and other materials, recycled boxes, bags, and containers.
+Keep a good supply of paper, recycled boxes, bags, and containers.
 You will also need a wide variety of paint brushes.
+Garage sales and rummage sales are a great place to find craft supplies.
+Collect buttons, yarn, materials from old garments and socks.
+Collect leaves, acorns, rocks, and dried flowers from your yard and neighborhood.
+When you go on vacation pick up brochures, maps, collectables, and take photos of your trip to use for scrapbooking or to make collages.

 2. Keep an open mind.

-4. Help you children learn to look at art by asking questions such as:
+4. Help your children learn to look at art by asking questions such as:

 How does it make you feel?
 What do you like about the picture?
 What do you dislike about it?
 Why do you dislike or like the work?
 What does the picture of images remind you of?